| |

 The glow light is made of

-create the chemical reaction which makes them glow.
+two parts which when mixed together create the chemical reaction which makes them glow.

 4 g sodium carbonate